CSYClubIIITK/CTF-Guide/src/forensics/steganography.md

+---
+description: 'Author: Laav10 and Anupriya'
+---

 # Steganography

+### Steghide

-5\.
-At times when Steganography is used we may use Steghide to conceal data but the command can be modified to be able to crack the data concealed.&#x20;
+&#x20;At times when Steganography is used we may use Steghide to conceal data but the command can be modified to be able to crack the data concealed.&#x20;

 &#x20;                        Syntax:    steghide extract -sf FILE